SelaO/ESP8266IRRemote/README.md

+TODOS:
+* turn on monitor bias light in the morning
+* add a webpage to be able to control the light and AC from the computer

 IR Remote with ESP8266 (Wemos D1 mini)

 Motivation: to be able to control my AC and lights when I'm away from home.